galactrum/galactrum/contrib/README.md

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the XSN network.
-This means one can have an always-on xsnd instance running, and another local xsnd/xsn-qt instance which connects to this node and receives blocks from it.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Galactrum network.
+This means one can have an always-on galactrumd instance running, and another local galactrumd/galactrum-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.